Digital Aging

 • Technology overuse had negative impacts on mental & physical health (depression, sedentary lifestyle, posture and muscle aches)

-Tipsheet for Promoting Digital Health in older 2SLGBTQ+ Adults
+• Tipsheet for promoting digital health in older 2SLGBTQ+ adults

-Aging and Engaging Online with Pride
+• Ageing and Engaging Online with PRIDE